-Vladimir Petrov (Latvian spelling- Vladimirs Petrovs) was born in Riga, Latvia, on 27th September 1908 (some sources say 1907).
-Although he joined the ranks of the world chess elite in 1937, he is perhaps less well known than he should be, due to his being arrested by the NKVD in 1942 and imprisoned for the rest of his life.(1) He was subsequently erased from Soviet chess history.
+Vladimir Petrov (Latvian spelling: Vladimirs Petrovs) was born in Riga, Latvia, on 27th September 1907 (some sources list 1908 as the birth year).* Although he joined the ranks of the world chess elite in 1937, he is perhaps less well known than he should be, due to his being arrested by the NKVD in 1942 and imprisoned for the rest of his life.(1) He was subsequently expunged from Soviet chess history.
 Most of his colleagues in the Soviet bloc, with the notable exceptions of Alexander Koblents and Paul Keres, avoided publishing his games, or even mentioning his name in public.(2)

 Genesis of a Master

-Petrov's father ran a modest cobbler's shop in Riga, while his mother worked as a housekeeper.
-In 1919 Petrov was accepted at the prestigious Lomontov High School, where he received a first rate liberal arts education.
-In that same year the streets of Riga were barricaded as nationalists fought Bolshevik and German armies to retain Latvian independence, which had been declared in 1918.
-Such concerns seemed far from Petrov's mind, however, as he enjoyed a vibrant school life centered largely around music, soccer, and gambling at cards with his friends.
-He and his friends grew bored with cards, and were introduced to chess by Viktors Rosenbergs, who offered to help hone their skills.
-Petrov soon challenged him to a 100 game chess match, which he ultimately won.
-In 1923 he won the school championship and joined the Riga-2 chess club, earning the 1st category rating, and a year later went on to win the reserves section of the first Latvian Championship.
+Petrovs' father ran a modest cobbler's shop in Riga, while his mother worked as a housekeeper.
+In 1919 Petrovs was accepted at the prestigious Lomonosov High School, where he received a first rate liberal arts education.
+In that same year, the streets of Riga were barricaded as nationalists fought Bolshevik and German armies to retain Latvian independence, which had been declared in 1918.
+Such concerns seemed far from Petrovs' mind, however, as he enjoyed a vibrant school life centered largely around music, soccer, and gambling at cards with his friends.
+He and his friends grew bored with cards, and were introduced to chess by Viktors Rosenbergs , who offered to help hone their skills.
+Petrovs soon challenged him to a 100 game chess match, which he ultimately won.
+In 1923 he won the school championship and joined the Riga-2 chess club, and a year later went on to win the reserves section of the first Latvian Chess Congress earning the first category title.
 His optimism and spark in almost everything he tried earned him the nickname "Successful like Petka," and he was indeed successful in gaining admission to the Riga School of Jurisprudence in 1925, although he wouldn't graduate for another 16 years.
 In 1926 he won the strong Riga City Championship, which prompted him to devote almost all of his time to a quest to become a chess master.

-Setting law books aside, Petrov instead immersed himself in the games of Latvia's strongest players, Hermanis Karlovich Mattison and Fricis Apsenieks.
-In his own games he favored Mattison's positional style, and soon became an expert at knowing exactly when to trade down to a winning endgame, a characteristic he would retain throughout his career.
-His star rose quickly as he finished shared 2d in the 1926 Latvian Championship, earning the Master title.
-Two years later he joined the Latvian team on 3d board at the inaugural FIDE Chess Olympiad at The Hague, and he would go on to play for Latvia in all the Chess Olympiads up to 1939, garnering a gold medal on 3d board at Prague 1931 and a bronze medal on 1st board at Buenos Aires 1939.
+Setting law books aside, Petrovs instead immersed himself in the games of Latvia's strongest players, Hermanis Karlovich Mattison and Fricis Apsenieks.
+In his own games he favored Mattisons' positional style, and soon became an expert at knowing exactly when to trade down to a winning endgame, a characteristic he would retain throughout his career.
+His star rose quickly as he finished shared 2nd in the 1926 Latvian Chess Congress, and earned his Latvian master title by winning the 1930-1931 Latvian Chess Congress.
+Petrovs played 3rd board for Latvia at the inaugural FIDE Chess Olympiad at The Hague 1928, and went on to play for Latvia in all the Chess Olympiads up to 1939, garnering a gold medal on 3rd board at Prague 1931, and a bronze medal on 1st board at Buenos Aires 1939.
 He won his first Latvian Championship in 1930, and tied Apsenieks in the 1934 edition.
-Petrov had his heart set on playing 1st board for the Olympic team, so instead of a playoff match to decide the Latvian championship, Petrov struck a deal with Apsenieks: he would concede the title in exchange for 1st board in all subsequent Chess Olympiads.
+Petrovs had his heart set on playing 1st board for the Olympic team, so instead of a playoff match to decide the Latvian championship, Petrovs struck a deal with Apsenieks: he would concede the title in exchange for 1st board in all subsequent Chess Olympiads.

 Joining the Elite

-Petrov won another Latvian championship in 1935, and gave a creditable performance on 1st board at the Warsaw 1935 Olympiad, scoring 55% and defeating both the Lithuanian and Argentine champions, Vladas Mikenas and Roberto Grau.
-On the strength of these results Petrov was invited to his first major international tournament, the Czech Championship in Podebrady (1936).
-Despite a disappointing 10th place finish, Petrov was included in another top event, this time on his home turf in Riga.
+Petrovs won another Latvian championship in 1935, and gave a creditable performance on 1st board at the Warsaw 1935 Olympiad, scoring 55% and defeating both the Lithuanian and Argentine champions, Vladas Mikenas and Roberto Grau.
+On the strength of these results, Petrovs was invited to his first major international tournament, the Czech Championship in Podebrady (1936).
+Despite a disappointing 10th place finish, Petrovs was included in another top event, this time in his home city of Riga.
 At

-More invitations to premier events were forthcoming, but Petrov lacked consistency at the top level and he logged uneven international results from 1937-1939.
+More invitations to premier events were forthcoming, but Petrovs lacked consistency at the top level and he logged uneven international results from 1937-1939.
 He finished dead last at Semmering/Baden (1937) against a very tough field, featuring Capablanca, Keres, Fine, Reshevsky and Flohr.
-Petrov fared much better at Talinn 1938 in the Latvia-Estonia team match, leading his side to victory by defeating Keres 1.5-.5 on first board.
-He then finished a respectable 3d at Margate (1938), surprising Alekhine by almost checkmating him in the middle of the board- V Petrov vs Alekhine, 1938.
-After disappointing his Latvian fans with a dismal 8th place at Kemeri 1939, Petrov rebounded yet again with a bronze medal performance on 1st board at the Buenos Aires 1939 Olympiad.
+Petrovs fared much better at Talinn 1938 in the Latvia-Estonia team match, leading his side to victory by defeating Keres 1.5-.5 on first board.
+He then finished a respectable third at Margate (1938), surprising Alekhine by almost checkmating him in the middle of the board- Vladimir Petrov vs Alekhine, 1938.
+After disappointing his Latvian fans with a dismal eighth place at Kemeri 1939, Petrovs rebounded yet again with a bronze medal performance on 1st board at the Buenos Aires 1939 Olympiad.
 He scored 71% without losing a game, prompting Harry Golombek to remark "Petrov played the best chess at Buenos Aires."

 Life as a Soviet Master

 Shortly after a harrowing return journey from Buenos Aires through mine-filled seas, the Olympic bronze medalist was faced with a new challenge.
 Not only was Europe at war, but in 1940 the Soviet Union invaded Latvia and established a puppet communist government.
-No more would Latvia field Olympic teams, and Petrov was no longer allowed to participate as an organizer of Latvian chess events.
-At first, however, Petrov was guardedly optimistic about this upheaval.
+No more would Latvia field Olympic teams, and Petrovs was no longer allowed to participate as an organizer of Latvian chess events.
+At first, however, Petrovs was guardedly optimistic about this upheaval.
 Although he had always been dubious and wary about the Bolshevik life in Russia, he and his wife Galina had long been members of what might be termed Latvia's Russian cultural intelligentsia.
 Though both considered themselves Latvian, they were steeped in Russian music, literature, theatre, and dance, and frequently attended such cultural events in Riga.
-Perhaps of most interest to Petrov, however, was that he now found himself an official Soviet chess player.
-He was awarded the title of Soviet Master and became eligible for some very strong events, notably the 12th USSR Championship (1940).
-Petrov did well to finish in the middle of the field, behind future world champions Mikhail Botvinnik and Vasily Smyslov, but ahead of Grigory Levenfish, who had won the 1937 USSR Championship, and Alexander Kotov, who had finished 2d in the 1939 Championship.
+Even better, after Latvia became the Latvian SSR (Latvian Soviet Socialist Republic), Petrovs was awarded the title of Soviet master and seeded into the 12th USSR Championship (1940).
+Petrovs did well to finish in the middle of the field, behind future world champions Mikhail Botvinnik and Vasily Smyslov, but ahead of Grigory Levenfish, who had won the 1937 USSR Championship, and Alexander Kotov, who had finished 2nd in the 1939 Championship.
 In addition, he defeated both Levenfish and Kotov in their individual games.
-Petrov also drew both of the event's co-winners, Andre Lilienthal and Igor Bondarevsky.
+Petrovs also drew both of the event's co-winners, Andre Lilienthal and Igor Bondarevsky.

-Janis Fride, was halted at the Abrene customs station and informed that he could travel no further, as the Germans had already overrun Latvia.
-Petrov was forced to return to Moscow, but soon left for Gorky to volunteer in the Russian-Latvian Rifle Division.
-He was summoned back to Moscow in the winter of 1941, where he finished 2d to Isaak Mazel, ahead of Vasily Panov and Vladimir Alatortsev in the Moscow City Championship.
-Petrov then took a position as Assistant Commandant in the Moscow council "Dynamo," devoted to organizing logistics and defense in a city many feared would soon be under siege.
+Janis Fride, was halted at a customs station near Abrene, in the Latvian district of Latgale.
+They were informed that they could travel no further, as the German army had already overrun Latvia.
+Petrovs was forced to return to Moscow, but soon left for Gorky to volunteer in the Russian-Latvian Rifle Division.
+He was summoned back to Moscow in the winter of 1941, where he finished second to Isaak Mazel, ahead of Vasily Panov and Vladimir Alatortsev in the Moscow City Championship.
+Petrovs then took a position as Assistant Commandant in the Moscow council "Dynamo," devoted to organizing logistics and defense in a city many feared would soon be under siege.
 Despite the German advance into the heart of Russia, however, the Soviet Chess Section still managed to keep organizing tournaments.
-At the Moscow national tournament in 1942 Petrov finished 2d behind Bondarevsky, ahead of Alatortsev, Mikenas, and Panov.
-Evacuated to Sverdlosk in 1942, Petrov competed in another national tournament, finishing 2d behind Viacheslav Ragozin, ahead of Alexey Sokolsky, Boleslavsky, and Georgy Ilivitsky.
+At the Moscow national tournament in 1942 Petrovs finished 2nd behind Bondarevsky, ahead of Alatortsev, Mikenas, and Panov.
+Evacuated to Sverdlosk in 1942, Petrov competed in another national tournament, finishing second to Viacheslav Ragozin, ahead of Alexey Sokolsky, Boleslavsky, and Georgy Ilivitsky.

-Galina Petrov lost contact with her husband in 1942, and spent the rest of her life trying to find out what happened to him.
-Galina was given conflicting reports of his arrest and detention, so she moved to Siberia in a vain attempt to find any record he had been at a gulag.
-After Stalin's death in 1954, Nikita Kruschev rehabilitated the names of thousands who had died during "The Terror," but the conviction against Petrov was upheld.
-It would not be until the era of Glasnost that Mikhail Gorbachev finally rehabilitated Vladimir Petrov's name with an official pardon in March 1989.
+Galina Petrova lost contact with her husband in 1942, and spent the rest of her life trying to find out what happened to him.
+Galina was given conflicting reports of his arrest and detention, so she moved to Siberia in an attempt to find any record he had been at a gulag.
+After Stalin's death in 1953, Nikita Khrushchev rehabilitated the names of thousands who had died during "The Terror," but the conviction against Petrovs was upheld.
+It would not be until the era of Glasnost that Mikhail Gorbachev finally rehabilitated Vladimir Petrovs' name with an official pardon in March 1989.

 (1) The NKVD (Peoples Commissariat for Internal Affairs) was a predecessor of the KGB.

-(4) Alexei Shirov, with Sergey Voronkov and Vladimir Dedkov <"Restoring the Annals of Latvian Chess History"> http://chess-news.ru/node/5341
+(5) Alexei Shirov, with Sergey Voronkov and Vladimir Dedkov <"Restoring the Annals of Latvian Chess History"> (ru) http://chess-news.ru/node/5341

 Andris Fride <Vladimirs Petrovs: A Chessplayer's Story - From Greatness to the Gulags>, Caissa Editions, 2004.